Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 fact quote or question

-and then I read it out on the show.
+I read it out on the show you also

-You normally correct me on how to pronounce his name.
+do you normally correct you on how to pronounce his name

-Now, Jacoby normally uses this section to give us updates on his work in the movie.
+normally use this section to give us updates on his work in the movie.

 Let's see if it's similar this time.